Dmitry Verderevsky: Naval career

 Verderevsky graduated from the Sea Cadet Corps in 1893 and from the naval artillery class in 1898.
 He moved to the naval reserve in 1900 and was involved in shipbuilding on the Aral Sea in Turkestan.
 He rejoined the active navy in 1904 on the outbreak of the Russo-Japanese War and commanded a destroyer in the Black Sea Fleet.
 In 1905 he was gunnery officer on the battleship Petr Velikiy and had a role as a fleet gunnery instructor.
 He was wounded during the mutiny on the cruiser Pamiat Azova in 1906.

 From 1906 to 1909 he worked on the journal Morskoy Sbornik (Naval Review).
 In 1908 he was senior officer on the Petr Velikiy and squadron gunnery officer in the Baltic Fleet, he also taught gunnery at the Nikolayev Naval Academy.

 In 1910-11 he commanded the destroyer General Kondratenko.
 He took command of the destroyer Novik in 1911, and the cruiser Admiral Makarov in 1914.
-At the start of World War I he was given a posting ashore coordinating the work on range-finding equipment in St Petersburg-based factories.
+At the start of World War I he was given a posting ashore coordinating the work on range-finding equipment in Saint Petersburg-based factories.
 In 1915 he was given command of the cruiser Bogatyr.
 In 1916 he was made commander of the submarine division of the Baltic Fleet based at Reval and promoted to rear admiral.

 Activity in 1917

-After the February Revolution he was made chief of staff of the Baltic Fleet and subsequently fleet commander and assistant to Boris Dudorov, the first Navy minister of the Provisional Government, but failed to put down a mutiny.
+After the February Revolution he was made chief of staff of the Baltic Fleet and subsequently fleet commander and assistant to Boris Dudorov, the Assistant Navy Minister of the Provisional Government, but failed to put down a mutiny.
 In July he was arrested, tried and acquitted of "disclosure of official secrets and disobeying the central authorities".
 As an admiral with a democratic reputation he was appointed Navy Minister in the Kerensky Government in August.

-Many military leaders had a negative attitude to the activities of Verderevsky and the War Minister of the Provisional Government of General A. I. Verkhovskii.
+Many military leaders had a negative attitude to the activities of Verderevsky and General Aleksandr Verkhovsky, the War Minister of the Provisional Government.
 Their point of view was expressed by General Anton Denikin, who said that the Minister of Marine had utopian initiatives: